Looking for an edibles dosing chart? Give this a quick look to learn more about dosing cannabis edibles properly:

 Caution is the key to THC edible dosage.
 If you think the dose might be too strong, it’s best to start slow.
 While cannabis-infused edibles are fun, too much will lead to a bad time!

-Now that you’ve seen our chart, keep reading to learn more about the edible dosage that’s right for you!
+Now that you’ve seen our chart, keep reading to learn more about the edible dosage that’s right for you.

 Determining Your Ideal Marijuana Edibles Dose

-Edible dosage is a science.
+As Galaxy Treats has shown, edible dosage is a science.
 But how many milligrams of edibles should you take?

 The fact?
 Everyone is different.
 Finding the best edible dosage for your body will involve understanding several factors, including: